Irony

+An ironic message: a "no smoking" sign has been placed over a pattern depicting a man smoking a tobacco pipe.

 Irony is a juxtaposition of what, on the surface, appears to be the case with what is actually or expected to be the case.
 Originally a rhetorical device and literary technique, irony has also come to assume a metaphysical significance with implications for one's attitude towards life.

 The concept originated in ancient Greece, where it described a dramatic character who pretended to be less intelligent than he actually was in order to outwit boastful opponents.
 Over time, irony evolved from denoting a form of deception to, more liberally, describing the deliberate use of language to mean the opposite of what it says for a rhetorical effect intended to be recognized by the audience.

 Due to its double-sided nature, irony is a powerful tool for social bonding among those who share an understanding.
 For the same reason, it is also a source of division, sorting people into insiders and outsiders depending upon whether they are able to see the irony.

 In the nineteenth-century, philosophers began to expand the rhetorical concept of irony into a broader philosophical conception of the human condition itself.
 For instance, Friedrich Schlegel saw irony as an expression of always striving toward truth and meaning without ever being able to fully grasp them.
 Søren Kierkegaard maintained that ironic awareness of our limitations and uncertainties is necessary to create a space for authentic human existence and ethical choice.